PurpleTree HR logo

 • Implement “pot follows member” when employees change jobs

-Preparing Your Business for Auto Enrolment
+Ensuring Your Business Is Compliant with Auto Enrolment Pension Ireland

-Now: Assess and Plan (November 2025–December 2025)
+Step 1: Assess and Plan

-2. Review existing pensions: Determine if current schemes qualify
+2. Review existing pensions: Determine if current schemes qualify for exemption

 3. Calculate costs: Project your annual contribution obligations

-4. Update payroll systems: Ensure your software can handle auto enrolment deductions
+4. Update payroll systems: Ensure your software can handle auto enrolment deductions and AEPN notifications

-Before Launch: Communicate and Prepare (December 2025)
+Step 2: Communicate and Prepare

-1. Staff communications: Inform employees about auto enrolment
+1. Staff communications: Inform employees about auto enrolment and My Future Fund

 2. Update employee handbook: Include auto enrolment policies